What makes mobile apps slow (and how to speed them up)

 Data compression

 Compressing data helps speed up loading without sacrificing the attractiveness or functionality of audio components, vivid images, and video content.
-Compression is a powerful tool that can dramatically accelerate the speed of your app.
+Compression is a powerful tool that can dramatically accelerate your app’s speed.

 Data compression takes two forms:

-Lossless compression: As the name suggests, content like text and spreadsheets are compressed without losing any data.
-This method allows you to restore a file to its original size without any data loss.
+Lossless compression: As the name suggests, content like text and spreadsheets are compressed without losing data.
+This method allows you to restore a file to its original size without losing data.

 Lossy compression: Although chunks of data are lost in this method, app users are unaware of it.
-It is excellent for the compression of images, audio, and video.
+It is excellent for compressing images, audio, and video.

-Note: For better performance, you can cache some photos in addition to compressing them so that you don’t have to load them repeatedly whenever a user requests them.
+Note: For better performance, you can cache some photos and compress them so you don’t have to load them repeatedly whenever a user requests them.

 4. Server issues

 One of the most frequent causes of delayed apps is typically a server issue.
-When a user performs an action on the app, the server begins to perform multiple functions.
+When a user acts as the app, the server performs multiple functions.
 For example, it executes application code, communicates with thousands of other users, retrieves data from its memory, and rotates between a variety of tasks.
 Because of the multitude of actions, your server is overwhelmed.

 As a result, it could run out of memory or process requests slowly to prevent it from shutting down.
 As a result, it delays processing a few requests while others wait to be processed.